-Of course, you expect to pay for operating costs such as electricity, maintenance, insurance (expense ratio), but then you find out part of those operating costs are actually paid back to this salesman who sold you the car for as long as you own it (trailer fee).
+Of course, you expect to pay for operating costs such as electricity, maintenance, insurance (expense ratio), but then you find out that part of those operating costs are actually paid back to this salesman who sold you the car for as long as you own it (trailer fee).

-Why do you not hold your unit trust investments to the same standard?
+Why do you not hold your investments in unit trusts to the same standard?
 Do you know how much and to whom you are paying these fees?

 Just how big is the impact of an extra 1% paid in fees?

-Lets assume you invested $100,000 in 2 funds that had the same 10% annualised return (a very good return) before fees.
-Fund A charged 2%/annum (paying 50% in trails) and Fund B charged 1%/annum (with no trails).
+Fund A charges 2% per annum and pays 50% in trails.
+Fund B charges 1% per annum, with no trails.
 After 30 years, Fund B would have earned you an extra $320,502.
 That is 321% of returns that you are missing out on.

 There are funds that do not pay trails, and we would urge you to get your hands on them.
 For example, Vanguard and Dimensional are two fund managers that refuse to pay trails, out of principle.
 By avoiding trails and the resultant trailer fees, your expense ratio is only paying for fees associated with return generation, the way it should be.

 Ask your financial adviser for a full breakdown of your fees.
 You may uncover that you have been paying handsomely for those coffees and lunches.

 Here's a list of terms commonly associated with investing in unit trusts, which are also known as mutual funds in the US.

 - Upfront/subscription fees: Fees charged upfront by banks, financial advisers, and brokers for selling you a fund — typically around 2% to 5% in Singapore